Quantile based modelling of diurnal temperature range with the five-parameter lambda distribution: Modelling diurnal temperature range in southern Norway

-The FPLD model fits are further evaluated to assess absolute performance.
-For the remainder of the paper we choose to use the method of quantiles for fitting the FPLD to diurnal temperature range data, as all three inference methods perform almost equally well, and the method of quantiles is necessary for the regression model described in Section~\ref{sec:quantile_regression}.
-Figure~\ref{fig:local_distribution_fits} displays different properties of the model fit of the FPLD at the four stations from Figure~\ref{fig:univariate-comparisons}.
-It is evident that the FPLD provides a good model fit to observed diurnal temperature range data.
+The FPL model fits are further evaluated to assess absolute performance.
+For the remainder of the paper we choose to use the method of quantiles for fitting the FPL distribution to diurnal temperature range data, as all three inference methods perform almost equally well, and the method of quantiles is necessary for the regression model described in Section~\ref{sec:quantile_regression}.
+Figure~\ref{fig:local_distribution_fits} displays different properties of the model fit of the FPL distribution at the four stations from Figure~\ref{fig:univariate-comparisons}.
+It is evident that the FPL distribution provides a good model fit to observed diurnal temperature range data.
 The model struggles slightly with the bimodal distribution at Hovden - Lundane, but has an excellent fit to the data at the other three stations.
 A visual assessment of the model fit for all other stations finds that the results in Figure~\ref{fig:local_distribution_fits} are representative for most of the available data.
 The mean PIT errors \(e_\mu\) and \(e_\sigma\) are displayed in Table~\ref{tab:crps-table}.
-Both are of magnitude \(10^{-4}\) for the marginal FPLD model, implying high overall performance.
+Both are of magnitude \(10^{-4}\) for the marginal FPL model, implying high overall performance.